-This page provides instructions for identifying and responding to toxic combinations by using cases and findings.
+This page provides instructions for identifying and responding to toxic combinations and chokepoints (Preview) by using issues (Preview), cases, or findings.

 Before you begin

-To ensure that the detection of toxic combinations is accurate, ensure that the security operations component software is up to date, your high-value resource set is designated accurately, and that you have the proper IAM permissions.
+To ensure that the detection of toxic combinations and chokepoints are accurate, check that the security operations component software is up to date, your high-value resource set is designated accurately, and that you have the proper IAM permissions.

 Obtain the required permissions

-To work with toxic combination findings and cases across both the Google Cloud console and the Security Operations console you need permissions granted to you in both consoles.
+To work with toxic combination and chokepoints across both the Google Cloud console and the Security Operations console, you need permissions granted to you in both consoles.

 Google Cloud console IAM roles